Department of African, African American,

 The department works closely with two important research units on campus: the African Studies Center and the Institute for African American Research.
 These two units provide an opportunity for the advanced study of issues concerning Africa and its diaspora.
 Two student organizations of note are the Black Student Movement (BSM) and the Organization for African Students' Interests and Solidarity (OASIS).
 The Sonja Haynes Stone Center for Black Culture and History is a resource for students in terms of programming and a library on African, African American and Diaspora studies.

 There are several opportunities for study abroad.
-Significantly, in collaboration with Honors Carolina, every fall semester the department runs an honors study abroad program in Cape Town, South Africa.
-The department also runs summer study abroad programs in Ghana; Dakar, Senegal; and Durban, South Africa.
+Honors Carolina offers a Burch seminar in Cape Town, South Africa, during the fall semester.
+The department runs summer study abroad programs in Dakar (Senegal) and Durban (South Africa).
 In addition, the Sonja Haynes Stone Center runs a study abroad program in Venezuela.

 Graduate School and Career Opportunities